 This newsreel shows the final journey for Terence Mac Swiney, who died in Brixton, England on October 25th 1920.

 His body arrives in Cork at Customs House Quay on October 31st (it was diverted from Dublin to avoid demonstrations).
-His coffin arrives in Cobh on the Rathmore, and into Cork Quays on the Mary Tavy.
+The coffin of Terence McSwiney arrives on the tugboat Mary Tavy into Cork‘s Custom House Quay.
 A procession of mourners fill Patrick Street as hordes of people turn up to show their respects.
-Some shots featured in this newsreel are possibly of a procession of members of Sinn Féin at Brixton Prison, London, where he died.

 His brother Sean MacSwiney is seen walking alongside the coffin along with his other brother Peter, who is acting as pallbearer.
 His coffin is carried into the Cathedral of St Mary and St Anne and he is buried at St Finbarr’s Cemetery.